Cannabis political parties of the United States: 2020–2022 in Minnesota

-2023–2024 in Minnesota
+2023–2026 in Minnesota

 In 2024, the state Supreme Court ruled that Minnesota Legal Marijuana Now!
 Party no longer qualified for major party ballot access under a 2023 law passed by the state Legislature, and Legal Marijuana Now candidates would need to petition during the two week filing window in May to get on the ballot.
 Edina author Anthony Walsh, who had launched an independent Legal Marijuana Now campaign for U.S. Representative a year earlier, was told he did not have the 1,000 required signatures by Minnesota Secretary of State Steve Simon, so Walsh instead ran a write-in campaign for Representative in Minnesota's 3rd congressional district.
+In 2026, Walsh ran for Hennepin County District 3 Commissioner.
+Walsh was eliminated in the August 11 primary with 4,121 votes, finishing third in the contest between six contenders for two spots on November general election ballots.